Laboratory Test DirectoryShare

 Because phi is three times more specific than PSA for detecting prostate cancer1, it fills the diagnostic gap between PSA testing and a prostate biopsy.

-Combined with family and patient history, the phi results can be used to determine the
+Combined with family and patient history, the phi results can be used to determine the best individualized patient management decisions.

 Frequently asked questions (FAQs)